dmarquezoller/BRIDGE/README.md

 ## Overview

 BRIDGE is a user-friendly app that enables scientists to **explore, analyze and integrate multi-omics datasets** (proteomics, phosphoproteomics and RNA-seq) interactively, privately and without the need of programming skills.
-It supports both **individual** and **integrative** analysis of datasets and generates interactive visualisations such as heatmaps, volcano plots, and time-coures.
+It supports both **individual** and **integrative** analysis of datasets and generates interactive visualizations such as heatmaps, volcano plots, and time-course.
 BRIDGE is especially powerful for identifying shared biological signals across different omics layers.

 ## Installation

 In order to download and start using bridge there are some previous steps to be done, like setting the environment and creating the database.

 ### Setting up the environment

 First, the user has to clone the git repository to the local machine.

 ```bash